Skip to content

 my-first-env running 27.0 au https://my-first-env-a1b2c3d4.bcdock.io/BC/

-Get full details including credentials:
+Get full details including credentials and the web client URL:

 bcdock env get my-first-env -o json | jq